more than food

 Mix cucumber with about ¼ the amount of shallots by weight.
 Stuff a 16-ounce ball jar to the top with thin slices of cucumber, leaving about ½” space at the top.
 Add mustard seeds, minced garlic, agave, red pepper flakes, mushroom powder, and a pinch of salt and pepper.
 Pour in apple cider vinegar to cover.
 Seal and shake well until the ingredients are incorporated.
 Let sit in the fridge for a day before using.

-Fresh Herb Pesto - For pasta, sandwich spread, roasted veggies
+____Fresh Herb Pesto - For pasta, sandwich spread, roasted veggies

 - 3 Cloves garlic, roasted (see below)